akira-endo/akira-endo.github.io/index.md

 1. **Endo A**, Nishiura H. Transmission dynamics of vivax malaria in the republic of Korea: effectiveness of anti-malarial mass chemoprophylaxis.
 Challenges in Malaria Research, Oxford, Sept.
 2014.
 (Poster)

 ## Grants, Awards and Scholarships
+1. Japan Science and Technology Agency: Fusion Oriented REsearch for disruptive Science and Technology (FOREST) grant (2026)
 1. Singapore Ministry of Education Academic Research Fund Tier 1 (2025)
 1. Commissioned Research, The Cabinet Secretariat of Japan (2024)
 1. Japan Society for the Promotion of Science and The Royal Society Bilateral Joint Research Projects (co-I) (2024)